 TTY gives you information about the terminal used to log on. pts means pseudo terminal slave which indicates that the user logged in via SSH connection.

-It shows the IP address of the user’s computer, login time.
+It shows the IP address of the user’s computer and login time.
 You can also see for how long a user has been idle (slacking at work? :D).

 2. Check who is logged in with who command

-Another simple command is who.
+Who command is another simple one.
 Just type who and it will show who is logged on to your Linux system currently.

 You can also see the login time and the IP address of the logged on user.

 [email protected]:~$ who root pts/0 Aug 6 09:37 (220.127.116.11) abhi pts/1 Aug 6 09:47 (18.104.22.168) rohini pts/2 Aug 6 09:48 (22.214.171.124)

 3. Just get logged in users with users command